xallindrome-dev/ui-action-library/README.md

 ## Publishing

-### GitHub Packages Setup
+### Packages Setup

-This package is distributed via **GitHub Packages** and only accessible to members of the organization.
+This package is distributed via **NPM Packages** and only accessible to members of the organization.

 1. **Authentication**: